gitzain/template-readme/README.md

 ## 📜 History
 TODO: Write history as below and delete this line
 22/05/19: v1 published to github.
 08/06/22: v2 updated an error in the 'Contributing' section and added examples of project 'History'.
+25/10/25: v3 enhanced the README.md documentation with emojis and corrected several typos.

 ## 👏 Credits
 TODO: Write credits as below and delete this line